Choate-Robotics/Programming-SOPs/docs/introduction/index.rst

 Welcome to the Choate Robotics Programming Documentation
 ========================================================

-"Choate Robotics Wired boars" Is a First Robotics Competition team based in Wallingford, CT.
-This is the documentation for Standard Operating Procedures neccesary to efficiently program the robot.
+Choate Robotics Team 7407 Wired Boars is a FIRST Robotics Competition team based in Wallingford, CT.
+We are a student-run team that designs, builds, and programs a robot to compete in the FIRST Robotics Competition.
+We joined in 2019.
+This documentation is our current Standard Operating Procedure for programming the robot.
+It is a work in progress, and we are always looking for ways to improve it.
+If you have any suggestions, please submit a pull request.

 What to expect in this documentation:
 -------------------------------------